richardscarrott/react-snap-carousel/README.md

 React Snap Carousel leaves the DOM in charge of scrolling and simply computes derived state from the layout, allowing you to progressively enhance a scroll element with responsive carousel controls.

-🧈 Utilizes native browser scrolling & CSS scroll snap points
+🧈 Utilizes native browser scrolling & CSS scroll snap points for best performance and UX

 📏 Computes responsive page state from DOM layout & scroll position